AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 # Flexbox
 Flexbox or Flexible Box Layout, is an elegant tool that makes it easy to address positioning issues that may have been difficult before.

-is a new tool developed for CSS3 that greatly simplifies how to position elements.
-While flexbox is not meant to lay out entire pages, it is useful for positioning elements, whether individually or in groups.
+* Simplifies how to position elements.
+* Not meant to lay out entire pages.
+* Useful for positioning elements, whether individually or in groups.

+## Structure
-1. Flex containers
+1. **Flex Containers**
-2. Flex items
+2. **Flex Items**

-* All direct child elements of a flex container are flex items.
+All direct child elements of a flex container are flex items.
-* Set the element’s display property to flex or inline-flex.
+Set the element’s display property to flex or inline-flex.

 ## Properties:
-* justify-content
-* align-items
-* flex-grow
-* flex-shrink
-* flex-basis
-* flex
-* flex-wrap
-* align-content
-* flex-direction
-* flex-flow
+* `display: flex` changes an element to a block-level container with flex items inside of it.
+* `display: inline-flex` allows multiple flex containers to appear inline with each other.
+* Flex containers can be nested inside of each other by declaring display: flex or display: inline-flex for children of flex containers.

+* `justify-content` is used to space items along the major axis.
+* `align-items` is used to space items along the cross axis.
+* `flex-grow` is used to specify how much space (and in what proportions) flex items absorb along the major axis.
+* `flex-shrink` is used to specify how much flex items shrink and in what proportions along the major axis.
+* `flex-basis` is used to specify the initial size of an element styled with flex-grow and/or flex-shrink.
+* `flex` is used to specify flex-grow, flex-shrink, and flex-basis in one declaration.
+* `flex-wrap` specifies that elements should shift along the cross axis if the flex container is not large enough.
+* `align-content` is used to space rows along the cross axis.
+* `flex-direction` is used to specify the major and cross axes.
+* `flex-flow` is used to specify flex-wrap and flex-direction in one declaration.

 ## display: flex
 Any element can be a flex container.
 Flex containers are helpful tools for creating websites that respond to changes in screen sizes. **Child elements of flex containers will change size and location in response to the size and position of their parent container.**